b-harvest/cosmos-module-stress-test/README.md

 ## Overview

-This program does stress test for the liquidity module.
-This will help prepare the upcoming Gravity DEX testnet Competition.
+This program performs stress testing for the liquidity module.
+This will help to prepare the upcoming [Gravity DEX Testnet Competition](https://gravitydex.io/).
 ## Version

 - [Liquidity Module v1.2.4](https://github.com/tendermint/liquidity/tree/v1.2.4)